Skip to content

 1. Open a command line terminal window and navigate to the src/ontology directory (cd bio-attribute-ontology/src/ontology).

-2. Start the release pipeline by issuing the command: shell sh run.sh make prepare_release_fast NOTE: It is recommended that you run the release pipeline uncoupled from refreshing imports.
-However, in case you do need to refresh all the imports at this time, you can achieve that by: shell sh run.sh make prepare_release -B
+2. Start the release pipeline by issuing the command: sh run.sh make prepare_release_fast NOTE: It is recommended that you run the release pipeline uncoupled from refreshing imports.
+However, in case you do need to refresh all the imports at this time, you can achieve that by issuing the command: sh run.sh make prepare_release -B

 Review the release